ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 ```

-### Challenge 2, Query 1.1: User is interested to view the records in 1min aggregated enriched flow table, where application is not empty and able to view only session id, uplinkOctets, downlink octets value with event time window start and end details
+### Challenge 2, Query 1.1: Records selection
+**User is interested to view the records in 1min aggregated enriched flow table, where application is not empty and able to view only session id, uplinkOctets, downlink octets value with event time window start and end details**

 KQL queries can be used to filter data and return specific information.
 Now, you'll learn how to choose specific rows of data.